 Kells Bay Garden

 The Kells estate was purchased by Tralee man Rowland Blennerhasset in 1837.
 The current owner is Billy Alexander.
-Billy’s obsession has caused him to spend considerable sums of money collecting plants from Chile, the forests of South Africa and Japan, among other places.
+Billy’s obsession has caused him to spend considerable sums of money collecting plants from Chile and the forests of South Africa and Japan, among other places.